 Mr. Carlick served as a member of the Company's board of directors from May 2015 to November 2016.
 In April 2016, Mr. Carlick participated in the Company's common unit financing by investing \$15,000.
 In connection with this common unit financing, Mr. Carlick's \$15,000 investment was converted at \$4.50 per unit, and he received 3,334 of the Company's common units.
-In May 2016, Mr. Carlick participated in the Company's preferred unit financing in the amount of \$5,014.
-In connection with this preferred unit financing, Mr. Carlick \$5,014 investment was converted at \$4.50 per unit thereby receiving 16,713 of the Company's preferred units.
+In May 2016, Mr. Carlick participated in the Company's preferred unit financing, Mr. Carlick \$5,014 investment was converted at \$4.50 per unit, and he received 3,334 of the Company's common units.
+In May 2016, Mr. Carlick \$5,014 investment was converted at \$4.50 per unit thereby receiving 16,713 of the Company's preferred units.
 In addition, as described in Note 7 of the Notes to the Consolidated Financial Statements - Preferred Units, all participants who participated in the Company's preferred unit financing had their outstanding common units of the Company immediately convert into an equal number of preferred units of the Company.
 As such, the 3,334 common units of the Company owned by Mr. Carlick that were immediately outstanding prior to his participation in the Company's preferred unit financing, were converted into 3,334 preferred units of the Company.
 As of December 31, 2016 and 2017, Mr. Carlick owned 0.1% of the Company's outstanding units/stock.